isc-projects/kea/doc/sphinx/arm/hooks-lease-cmds.rst

 supported identifiers are ``"hw-address"`` (IPv4 only), ``"client-id"`` (IPv4 only), and ``"duid"`` (IPv6 only).

-An example command for deleting a lease by address is:
+An example command for deleting an IPv4 lease by address is:

 ::